What to Serve with Chili

 4. Avocado

 Avocado, with its healthy fats and creamy texture, can be a delicious and nutritious addition to chili.
-You can either slice the avocado and serve it as a topping or whip up one of these perfect avocado-based recipes.
+You can either slice the avocado and serve it as a topping or whip up some Easy Authentic Guacamole or Avocado Crema.

 5. Baked Tortilla Chips